TwistingTwists/fluid/README.md

+for each pool that is tagged by more than one ct
+    for each ct -> find potential_pps

+ %{1 => [0, 2], 2 => [0, 1], 4 => [1], 6 => [2]}

+For above input, write a function to  Produce the  following output

+%{1 => [0, 1, 2], 2 => [0, 1,2], 4 => [0,1,2], 6 => [0,1,2]}

+Here is the step by step breakdown.

+Step 1:
+for key 1, the value is [0,2] => put it in `output` so, output: %{1 => [0,2] }

+Step 2:
+for key 2, the value is [0,1] => search which key in `output` has overlap with any of the values [0,1]. merge all the values for keys where the overlap is present

+so, output: %{1 => [0,1,2], => [0, 1,2] }

+Step 3:
+for key 4, the value is [1] => search which key in `output` has overlap with any of the values [1]. merge all the values for keys where the overlap is present

+so, output: %{1 => [0,1,2], => [0, 1,2], 4 => [0,1,2]  }

+Step 4:
+for key 6, the value is [2] => search which key in `output` has overlap with any of the values [2]. merge all the values for keys where the overlap is present

+so, output: %{1 => [0, 1, 2], 2 => [0, 1,2], 4 => [0,1,2], 6 => [0,1,2]}

+Write an elixir function for given input output pair.

+also genertae 6 tests cases for above

 ### module 003 - PPS_Order

+Yes it is all one PPS.
+CT2/CP1/FP1/FP2 satisfies (a), and CT3/FP2 satisfies (b).
+That alone is sufficient to make CP1/FP1/FP2 a single PPS.
+That PPS is connected to CT3, and since CP2 is also connected to CT3, that makes CP2 part of the same PPS as CP1/FP1/FP2 as well.
+So, CP1/FP1/FP2/CP2 is all one PPS.

+Tags can most definitely go inter-WH (and therefore pools in different WHs can all be part of the same PPS).
+At some point I introduced the concept of Virtual Capped Tanks/Pools to handle tags that are inter-WH, but when I drafted the master algorithm I might have abandoned it as unnecessary.
+Can’t remember; if there’s no reference to Virtual Capped Tanks/Pools in the MA then they’re not needed to deal with inter-WH tags.

+Yep all of the pools in WH1 and WH2 form one PPS.
+The pools in WH1 are one PPS as described above; CP10 and FP11 are incorporated into it via CT14, and FP12 and CT13 are incorporated into it via CT17

 * (0) More cases where PPS (usually within same wh)
 * (a) Identify PPS : Tag : "Can create a bag_of(PPS) from a world"